cirrus365/pricebot/README.md

 Nifty Matrix chatbot - Readme

 Overview
 - Nifty is a Matrix-based chatbot designed to operate within Matrix homeservers (example: matrix.org).
-It is configured to respond to conversations, manage context, analyze topics, and fetch information from external sources when needed.
+It responds to conversations, manages context, analyzes topics, and fetches information from external sources when needed.
 - A defined personality can be set using the system prompt.
 Adjusting the system prompt changes tone, style, and approach while keeping core capabilities intact.
 - This readme describes features, usage, and how to run the software from the terminal, as well as how to set up a systemd service to run it automatically.